zuchi/go-qa/README.md

 ##### Future works, If I will:
 - In put endpoint I could make other struct to improve the attributes validation.
 - In mongodb repository I will need make some improvement in Unit test.
-- I'd like to execute some integration test and also some end-to-end test
+- I'd like to execute some integration test also some end-to-end test
-- Also We can use an API-Key.
+- I can use an API-Key.
 However, just to demonstrate proposed, I thought that is not important in this moment.
 - Last but not least, I'd like to make a front end using VueJs in version 3.0